This post contains affiliate links. We may earn a small commission at no extra cost to you.

 Some Kure Line services run directly to Kure, while others involve a brief change around Kaitaichi.
 The station boards and route apps will show which trains are direct; the fare is the same either way.

-- Tobishima and Shimanami cycling from Kure — island-hopping by bike
+- Tobishima Kaido cycling from Kure — island-hopping by bike